sbug51/KC-Riff/docs/openai.md

         temperature=0,
         model="llama3.1:8b",
         messages=[
             {"role": "user", "content": "I have two friends.
-The first is Ollama 22 years old busy saving the world, and the second is Alonso 23 years old and wants to hang out.
+The first is kc-riff 22 years old busy saving the world, and the second is Alonso 23 years old and wants to hang out.
 Return a list of friends in JSON format"}
         ],
         response_format=FriendList,
     )